 Drugs, Devices, and Other Therapies

 Our clients participate in industry-sponsored investigations of drugs, devices, and other therapies and are also leaders of these investigations through their investigator-initiated studies.
 We help clients—and help clients to help their investigators—with all aspects of compliance with FDA regulations in connection with this critical work.
 Key areas of assistance and advice include application and interpretation of the FDA’s investigational new drug and investigational device regulations, manufacturing of tissue/cell based therapies for research uses, electronic record and signature requirements, and related agency guidance.
-Most recently, in the context of precision medicine initiatives, the COVID-19 pandemic, and otherwise, we have helped clients chart a course to the use and development of laboratory developed tests, with the attendant challenges arising from the evolving oversight framework in that area.
+More recently, in the context of precision medicine initiatives and otherwise, we have helped clients chart a course to the use and development of laboratory developed tests, with the attendant challenges arising from the evolving oversight framework in that area.
 Our group also assists academic and clinical research clients with implementing compliant and ethically sound structures for identification and recruitment of potential trial participants in collaboration with sponsors and their contract research organizations.
 Outside of the research context, we have deep experience advising clients on the use of investigational products to treat patients under the FDA’s expanded access framework and under federal and state Right to Try laws.

 Privacy and Research